T independent antigen (TI): T-Independent-2 antigen

-Second group of TI antigens consists mainly of highly repetitive surface structures (epitopes) of encapsulated bacteria.
+The second group of TI antigens consists mainly of highly repetitive surface structures (epitopes) of encapsulated bacteria.
 They do not have an intrinsic B-cell activating activity.
 The activation of B lymphocytes is caused by cross-linking of a critical number of B cell receptors, which leads to accumulation of BCRs and cross activation of these receptors.
 It results in proliferation and differentiation of B lymphocytes and production of antibodies.
 TI-2 antigens can activate only mature B lymphocytes.
 Immature B cells are anergized, so they do not elicit any immune response.
 That may explain why children up to 5 years are not capable of producing effective antibodies against polysaccharide antigens, as the majority of their B cell population is immature.

 Even though the response on TI antigens is not dependent on T lymphocytes, there are some cytokines, produced mainly by T lymphocytes and natural killer (NK) cells, necessary for eliciting reaction against these antigens.
 The most necessary are interleukin 2 (IL-2), interleukin 3 (IL-3) and interferon γ (IFN-γ).
 Moreover, additional stimulation by dendritic cells (DC) and macrophages is required.